 Rafting in the Pong Nha River – Experience the thrill of river rafting in the river Pong Nha.
 You can go windsurfing in the numerous beaches as well.

-Kayaking in the Ha Long Bay - Vietnam is one of the most favored places for paddling activities.
+Kayaking in the Ha Long Bay - Vietnam is one of the most favoured places for paddling activities.
 While in the country don’t forget to kayaking in the Ha Long Bay.
 The dramatic setting at the Ha Long bay that includes charming isles, wonderful beaches, quaint bays, beautiful coastal areas, and dark caves makes it the perfect place for water adventures.

 Lakes - Hanoi is rich in natural beauty as well.
 The city is called City of Lakes due to its many scenic lakes.
-The most famous lakes that every traveler should visit are Hoan Kiem Lake, Halais Lake, West Lake, and Bay Mau Lake.
+The most famous lakes that every traveller should visit are Hoan Kiem Lake, Halais Lake, West Lake, and Bay Mau Lake.

 Vinh Moc Tunnels - The Vinh Moc tunnels are the examples of true patience and dedication.
 Built between 1965 and 1966, the tunnels are over 70 feet deep, and spread over 64,000 square feet of area.
 With underground homes, a small cinema hall, and a hospital, these tunnels speak the story of that time and how a whole community used to live in these tunnels.

 Dalat - Dalat has wonderful and challenging mountains in Asia.
 With perfect climate the place offers excellent mountain biking opportunity for adventure lovers.